sabdelmagid/CVPR22-TextureBasedError-SR/readme.md

 #### TODO
-add citation for GradientNet code
+add citation for GradientNet code add notebook to load pretrained texture classifier and infer on SR patches

 ### Citation
 If you find the code helpful in your resarch or work, please cite the following papers: